1up Provider Access

 6. Copy your new client ID and client secret from the clients table.

 7. Request an authorization token by pasting the following code into a terminal.
+Use the copied `client_id` and `client_secret` for this request.

-11. Send a request to check the progress of the FHIR bulk export.
+11. Send a request to check on the progress of the FHIR bulk export.
 The response will include a list of files using URLs.

 curl --location '{job_URL}' \